tersesystems/blindsight/docs/src/main/paradox/usage/context.md

 ## General Principles

-Mark McBride has a blog post on [how to best what context is useful in your logging](https://www.honeycomb.io/blog/event-foo-moar-context-better-events/).
+Mark McBride has a blog post on [adding context to events using the Five Ws](https://www.honeycomb.io/blog/event-foo-moar-context-better-events/).

 ## Marker Context